What's the Matter With You (Part 1)

 The knock on his hotel room door at eight am had a sleep deprived Mike ask if they could give him a few hours to get a little more rest and shake jet lag.

-Inspector Roberts could understand why this man: Mike Williamson, would be out-of-sorts and granted him the benefit of a couple hours.
+Detective Roberts could understand why this man: Mike Williamson, would be out-of-sorts and granted him the benefit of a couple hours.
 The tough time he’d had to get to Berlin was asking a-lot.
 What with booked flights and weather delays … it had taken him almost thirty-six hours to arrive.

 It’s just that there were too many gaping holes in Cameron Burkes file, so Roberts was anxious to question the man who could shine some light onto this case.
 The manhunt had been a bust since the searches hadn’t found so much as a footprint - and fresh snow had hindered further efforts.